 Emotional resilience refers to our ability to 'bounce back' emotionally following a stressful situation.
 When we experience stress, especially for prolonged periods of time, we can become overwhelmed with negative emotions.
-As witnessed over the past year, this can lead to increased feelings of anxiety and depression which can have profoundly harmful impacts on our health.
+As witnessed over the past year, this can lead to increased feelings of anxiety and depression which can have profoundly harmful impacts on our mental wellbeing.

 The concept of emotional resilience refers to one's ability to handle stress and 'bounce back'.

 Traits can be learned.

 Fortunately, emotional resilience is a trait that can be developed and strengthened.
 Building our emotional resilience skill set will help us adapt to stressful situations, overcome past and present trauma, and cope with the challeneges we face on a daily basis.

 There are many different types of health and wellness professionals who can help you develop strategies to build resilience, and in turn, improve your response to difficult situations.
 Developing strong emotional resilience takes effort, but with time and practice, you will begin to notice a shift in your mental and emotional capacity to cope with past and present challenges.

 Dr. Harry Barry, a General Practitioner and author of numerous books addressing various aspects of mental health, stated that emotional resilience can be developed by:

 - Recognizing the fact that our thoughts influence our actions.

 - Acknowledging stress and being willing to effectively cope with it.

 - Being open to changes while adapting to new situations.